Recurring Saturday Night Live characters and sketches introduced 2000–01: Veronica & Co.

 A Molly Shannon and Chris Parnell sketch.
 Debuted December 9, 2000.
-Molly Shannon played a supermodel host, and Chris Parnell played the Times Square robot.
+Molly Shannon played a supermodel host (a spoof of Gisele Bundchen), and Chris Parnell played the Times Square robot, alongside many other surprising guests.

 Jarret's Room

 Jarret's Room was a recurring sketch from 2000 to 2004.
 It is presented as a webcast opened up on a Macintosh computer as if by the viewer.
 The webcast is hosted by two stoner Hampshire College students, the jovial cool guy Jarret (Jimmy Fallon) and the chubby, well-baked Gobi (Horatio Sanz).
 The theme music to Jarret's Room is Wilco's "I'm Always In Love".
-It is eventually revealed that the only person who watches the show is an Icelandic teenager, Jeorg (played by Ashton Kutcher, but Kutcher didn't play Jeorg until he first hosted in Season 28).
+It is eventually revealed that the only person who watches the show is an Icelandic teenager, Jeorg (played by Ashton Kutcher, but Kutcher didn't play Jeorg until he first hosted in season 28).
 It frequently featured Seth Meyers as DJ Jonathan Feinstein starting in season 27 (Seann William Scott/Sum-41) and ending in season 29 (Lindsay Lohan/Usher).
-Other Characters include Jarret's roommates, Daniel (played by Chris Parnell), who appeared in the episodes hosted by Lucy Liu and Katie Holmes; and Jeff (played by Jeff Richards), who appeared in later sketches.
+Other characters include Jarret's roommates, Daniel (played by Chris Parnell), who appeared in the episodes hosted by Lucy Liu and Katie Holmes, and Jeff (played by Jeff Richards), who appeared in later sketches.

-The sketch benefitted greatly from the formula of Mike Myers' Wayne's World: Jarret, the always enthusiastic and childlike host (similar to Wayne), is offset by his awkward co-host; the format is all DIY and low-budget; and the guests are all friends of the host or co-host.
-However, in Jarret's Room, the humor was more drug-influenced (particularly focusing on marijuana), rather than influenced on rock and roll and pop culture the way Wayne's World is.
+The sketch benefited greatly from the formula of Mike Myers' Wayne's World: Jarret, the always enthusiastic and childlike host (similar to Wayne), is offset by his awkward co-host; the format is DIY and low-budget; and the guests are all friends of the host or co-host.
+However, in Jarret's Room, the humor was more drug-influenced (particularly focusing on marijuana), rather than the rock and roll and pop culture themes of Wayne's World.

-In the Kirsten Dunst/Eminem episode, Dunst played a student who hosts a similar web-cam show to Jarret, also with a co-host, played by Amy Poehler.
+In the Kirsten Dunst/Eminem episode, Dunst played a student who hosts a webcam show similar to Jarret's, also with a co-host, played by Amy Poehler.
 Because of these similarities, Jarret accused her of plagiarism.

-In the Al Gore/Phish episode, Al Gore played a professor who reprimanded Jarrett and Gobi for being slackers while musical guest Phish appeared as themselves, also being reprimanded by the professor, who claims that they were once students of his; he asks if they were still playing their music and tells them to "get a job, you dirty hippies".
+In the Al Gore/Phish episode, Al Gore played a professor who reprimanded Jarret and Gobi for being slackers while musical guest Phish appeared as themselves, also being reprimanded by the professor, who claims that they were once students of his; he asks if they were still playing their music and tells them to "get a job, you dirty hippies".

-In the Matthew McConaughey/Dixie Chicks episode, the actor reprised his Dazed and Confused role of David Wooderson, who remains at Hampshire College.
+In the Matthew McConaughey/Dixie Chicks episode, the actor reprised his Dazed and Confused role as David Wooderson, who remains at Hampshire College.

 In May 2020, Fallon and Sanz reunited for a Jarret's Room sketch on The Tonight Show.